rootli/naucse.python.cz/lessons/beginners-en/cmdline/index.md

 ## Exit

-Now you can try one more command - the one that is closing command line window - `exit`.
+Now you can try one more command - the one that closes the command line window - `exit`.
-It works on all operating systems the same.
+It works the same in all operating systems.

 ```console
 $ exit
 ```
-We will be using `$` for Linux/macOS (in fact for Unix based OS) and `>` for Windows for the rest of our course.
+We will be using `$` to indicate Linux/macOS (in fact, for Unix based OS) commands and `>` to indicate Windows commands for the rest of our course.
-It's the convention in the most materials/tutorials you will find.
+This is the convention in most materials and tutorials you will find.